edgelesssys/contrast/docs/docs/components/service-mesh.md

 Service Mesh, while still handing out the certificate chain, disable client authentication by setting the annotation `contrast.edgeless.systems/servicemesh-ingress` as `<name>#<port>#false`.
 Separate multiple entries with `##`.
-You can choose any descriptive string identifying the service on the given port for the informational-only field `<name>`.
+You can choose any descriptive string identifying the service on the given port for the `<name>` field, as it's only informational.

 Disable redirection and TLS termination altogether by specifying `<name>#<port>#true`.
 This can be beneficial if the workload itself handles TLS